Quantco/glum/README.md

 [This is a brief tutorial on Tweedie Regression with L2 regularization from sklearn. `quantcore.glm` has many more features and capabilities but it can also replicate everything done here.](https://scikit-learn.org/stable/modules/linear_model.html#generalized-linear-regression)

+## A quick note on 32-bit floating point precision
+Note that a float32 data matrix is acceptable and will result in the entire algorithm being run in 32-bit precision.
+However, for problems that are poorly conditioned, this might result in poor convergence or flawed parameter estimates.
+On the other hand, it's common to see 1.5-2x improvements in runtime with 32-bit data.

 # Testing/Continuous integration

 ## Golden master tests